 Understanding the basics

 What is the mobility market?

 Mobility is the industry of transporting people and goods.
-In recent times, mobility has expanded in scope and complexity beyond binary paradigms of getting from A to B. This is due to advances in multi-modal transport (e.g., changing vehicles mid-journey) and applications of software (e.g., autonomous driving).
+In recent times, mobility has expanded in scope and complexity beyond binary paradigms of getting from point A to point B. This is due to advances in multimodal transport (e.g., changing vehicles mid-journey) and applications of software (e.g., autonomous driving).

 What is needed for autonomous driving?

 Level 5 full automation requires advances in existing software and hardware.
 Innovation patterns in machine vision and Advanced Driver Assistance System (ADAS) software suggest breakthroughs in the mid-2020s, while on the hardware side, sensors to detect surroundings require further capability improvements.